pytorch/pytorch/docs/source/tensor_attributes.rst

 When the dtypes of inputs to an arithmetic operation (`add`, `sub`, `div`, `mul`) differ, we promote by finding the minimum dtype that satisfies the following rules:
-  * If the type of a scalar operand is of a higher category (floating, signed) than tensor operands, the result type must have sufficient size to hold all scalar operands of that category.
+  * If the type of a scalar operand is of a higher category than tensor operands (where floating > integral > boolean), we promote to a type with sufficient size to hold all scalar operands of that category.
-  * If a zero-dimension tensor operand has a higher category than dimensioned operands, the result type must have sufficient size and category to hold all zero-dim tensor operands of that category.
+  * If a zero-dimension tensor operand has a higher category than dimensioned operands, we promote to a type with sufficient size and category to hold all zero-dim tensor operands of that category.
-  * The result type must be large enough to hold all dimensioned tensor operands of the highest category.
+  * If there are no higher-category zero-dim operands, we promote to a type with sufficient size and category to hold all dimensioned operands.

 A floating point scalar operand has dtype `torch.get_default_dtype()` and an integral non-boolean scalar operand has dtype `torch.int64`.
 Unlike numpy, we do not inspect